AdamAlibraheem000/AdamAlibraheem000/README.md

 <h1 align="center">Hello!
 I'm Adam Al-Ibraheem</h1>
 <h2 align="center">Full-Stack Developer</h2>

-<p>Passionate Full Stack Developer.
-Former Information Systems graduate from Wright State
-University and Ohio State University Coding Bootcamp alumni.
-Continuing desire to learn new technologies and solve problems within the field of development.
-Recently updated local restaurant's website using the MERN stack. https://www.sweeneysseafood.com/</p>
+<p>Dynamic and results-driven professional currently pursuing a Master's degree in Cybersecurity at Western Governor's University.
+Bachelor's  in Management Information Systems from Wright State University.
+Adept at full-stack development with hands-on experience in Python, JavaScript, Node.js, MongoDB, and Java programming languages.
+Possesses a Certificate of Completion from the Ohio State University Programming Bootcamp.</p>

 - 👨‍💻 All of my projects are available at [portfolio-alibraheem.herokuapp.com](portfolio-alibraheem.herokuapp.com)